Why service your rooftop solar

 There are a number of companies operating in Victoria that claim to service solar panels, but they are nothing more than a panel cleaning service.
-A service must be conducted by a licensed electrician to ensure that you are getting the service you are paying for, and to ensure the ongoing safety of your home solar system.
+A service must be carried out by a licensed electrician to ensure that the safety of your system is being maintained, and that you are getting the service you are paying for.

 What is involved in a service?

-Maintaining your rooftop solar involves much more than simply cleaning your solar panels.
-Regular maintenance of your solar panel system should ensure:
+Servicing your rooftop solar involves much more than simply cleaning your solar panels.
+A licensed electrician servicing your home solar system will ensure:

 - no parts have deteriorated or corroded